anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 To start experimenting with Subgraphs and graphql, developers can use:

-* A [training toolkit](https://github.com/Palm-Network/training-toolkit/blob/main/contracts/NFT.sol) to deploy a contract and mint some NFTs on Palm right-away
+* A [training toolkit](https://github.com/Palm-Network/training-toolkit/blob/main/contracts/NFT.sol) to deploy a contract and mint some NFTs on the Palm Network right-away

 * [GraphiQL](https://github.com/graphql/graphiql) To test queries against deployed Subgraphs and the NFTs you’ve just minted